naracanto/dwstudio/README.md

 # dwStudio

-An open source data visualization editor for Datawrapper based on QtPy.
+A front-end tool for the Datawrapper API based on Qt for Python.

+## Description

+dwStudio is an open source front-end tool for the Datawrapper API written in Python using the Python bindings for the Qt framework.

 ## Copyright